-In Part Two of this three part series we covered basal body temperature and today we will cover your graphing your temperature.
+In Part Two of this three-part series we covered basal body temperature and today we will cover your charting or graphing your temperature.
 Thank you for joining me for this series.
-If you enjoyed it let me know and we can create more of them in the future!
+If you enjoyed it, let me know and we can create more of them in the future!

 Article by: Marie Zenack

 Put a dot on a graph on the spot corresponding to each day’s temperature.
 Join the dots of consecutive days.
 If you do not take your temperature one day, do not join the dots across that day.
 Also write out the temperature numerically, to guard against errors in graphing.

 2) Can you find six low temperatures during the fertile mucus days of your cycle?

 3) Draw a horizontal line at the highest of the six low temperatures.
 This is your low temperature line.